 The Consortium for Overseas Student Teaching enables students to spend a semester abroad practicing their teaching skills in a unique environment.
 Teacher candidates are placed in countries on six continents where English is the language of instruction.
-These Countries include: Australia, Bahamas, China, Costa Rica, Ecuador, Germany, Greece, Ireland, Mexico, Netherlands, New Zealand, South Africa, Spain.
+These Countries include: Australia, Bahamas, Belize, China, Costa Rica, Ecuador, Germany, Greece, Ireland, Italy, Mexico, Netherlands, New Zealand, South Africa, Spain, Switzerland(Coming Soon).

 - Provides an opportunity for teaching candidates to practice their skills in an International Setting.

 - Acquire an appreciation of the differences in family life between the U.S. and the host country through a host-family community setting.